A marketing MOT: Your 12-point check

 Written by Phil Bray on 14/12/17

-If you’re the same, we’ve put together a 12-point checklist to give your marketing an MOT.
-So, print it off, grab a mince pie and see how many of these jobs you can tick off?
+To help you, we’ve put together a 12-point checklist to give your marketing an MOT.
+So, print it off, grab a cup of tea, and see how many of these jobs you can tick off.

 1. Marketing strategy

 Like financial planning, marketing works best when you have a strategy in place which you can implement effectively.

 If you don’t have a marketing strategy this, in tandem with item two, is where we recommend you start.

 Building client personas is a key investment we recommend everyone makes before they start to build a marketing strategy.
 We’d certainly suggest it before you begin building websites, using social media, and so on.